 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This mystery is a hardcover edition that was published by William Morrow on October 27, 2015 and has 480 pages.
+mystery that was published by William Morrow on October 27, 2015 and has 480 pages.

 Explore it on Goodreads or Amazon.